 Pre-employment physical fitness test

 Reasonable suspicion, post-accident, and random drug and alcohol testing provisions in accordance with Title 49 CFR Part 382, Federal Highway Administration Rules, effective January 1, 1995

 Annual medical examination (pulmonary function and blood pressure)

 Successful applicant must pass a background screening, including fingerprinting, as a condition of employment.

-This individual operates and maintains various kinds of equipment in the suppression of wildfires, including engines, bulldozers, transports and other fire suppression equipment.
-Investigates wildfire causes, gathers evidence, interviews witnesses, and makes recommendations to supervisors and issues Notification of Violations where appropriate.
+This individual operates and maintains various kinds of equipment in the suppression of wildfires, including engines, bulldozers, transports, and other fire suppression equipment.
+Investigates wildfire causes, gathers evidence, interviews witnesses, makes recommendations to supervisors, and issues Notification of Violations where appropriate.
 Performs fire detection through ground patrol or tower staffing.
-Investigates smoke complaints and conducts on-site inspections of burn authorizations.
+Investigates smoke complaints, conducts on site inspections of burn authorizations.
 Intensifies public awareness of wildfires and wildfire damage through fire prevention programs presented in a variety of public forums.
 Performs wildfire hazard mitigation work.
 Performs in various capacities, as qualified, within the Incident Command System.
 Completes appropriate reports associated with wildfire management.
-Responds to all-risk emergency incidents, as required.
+Responds to All-Risk Emergency Incidents, as required.

 Performs maintenance and construction activities on fixed facilities and equipment.
 Makes purchases of materials as needed.